VIDEO BLOG SERIES: Monitoring Mission Critical SQL Servers - How to utilize alerting to predict system bottlenecks

-It is also important to understand that it is possible to combine different kind of curves, such as exponential curve, in predictive alerting, to have the best fit for the history that you have been surveilling.
+It is also important to understand that it is possible to combine different kind of curves, such as exponential curve, in predictive alerting to have the best fit for the history that you have been surveilling.
 If the system is very volatile, it might also make sense to shorten the time window of the analysis of the average momentum of the performance counter.
-Linear regression could for example show that there would be no change in the average momentum of a performance counter over a long period of time, even though there actually are, if you look at the data in a shorter time window."Predictive alerting gives a proactive view to the future and helps to prevent performance problems even before they occur."
+Linear regression could, for example, show that there would be no change in the average momentum of a performance counter over a long period of time, even though there actually are, if you look at the data in a shorter time window."Predictive alerting gives a proactive view to the future and helps to prevent performance problems even before they occur."

 Predictive alerting gives a proactive view to the future and therefore it's possible to prevent the performance problems even before they occur.
 Typically linear regression and exponential curve are very good and simple statistical alerting mechanisms for proactive predictions.
-But the downside is that it might sometimes generate false alerts.
+But the downside is that they might sometimes generate false alerts.
 Also, sometimes you may not be able to predict any rapid changes.
 This means that linear regression is always a certain compromise of the data points that are monitored and thus very rapid changes in for example CPU utilization can't necessarily be tracked.
-But for these situations we have some other mechanisms.
+Luckily we have some other mechanisms for these situations.

 Pattern-oriented alerting is based on machine learning

 Pattern-oriented alerting is an alerting model that is based on machine learning.
-That means that the algorithm is able to predict a certain behavioral pattern of a performance counter over time.
+That means that the algorithm of the monitoring software is able to predict a certain behavioral pattern of a performance counter over time.

-Simplest way to understand a pattern is for example to look at a situation of peaking CPU utilization on server level over time.
-Let's take an example, where the peaking CPU utilization is zigzagging between 20% and 60% every two minutes.
+The simplest way to understand a pattern is to look at a situation of peaking CPU utilization on server level over time.
+Let's take an example where the peaking CPU utilization is zigzagging between 20% and 60% every two minutes.
 And it always does that, meaning that it will continue to do so with a 100% probability.
 This is one of the simplest patterns there can be.

-One constraint for being able to use pattern-oriented alerting is that you need to have very detailed log data available from at least one month of time, to understand what are the patterns that occur there.
-The good news is that you don't have to understand those patterns yourself—it's the pattern-oriented alerting mechanism that can find the most common patterns and trains the result sets.
-You can even re-train the result sets for next month, the month after that, and so on, in order to improve the accuracy of the forecast and keep it up
+One constraint for being able to use pattern-oriented alerting is that you need to have very detailed log data available from at least one month of time in order to understand what are the patterns that occur there.
+The good news is that you don't have to understand those patterns yourself—it's the pattern-oriented alerting mechanism that can find the most common patterns and train the result sets.
+You can even re-train the result sets for next month, the month after that, and so on, in order to improve the accuracy of the forecast and keep it up to date.

 Pattern-oriented alerting is good for finding hidden patterns and predict the future.
 You can get more time to react, to figure out the root cause for a problem that the mechanism forecasts to happen, and even be able to fix it before it occurs—ultimately resulting into higher up-time and better service levels.